niftimus/SmartPlugAutomate/README.md

 WantedBy=multi-user.target
 ```

-Set the service to run automatically:
+Set the service to run automatically on startup:

 `sudo systemctl enable smartplug-car.service`

+##Running

 Start the service: